 Ingredients needed for Basil Pesto Recipe

 Pine Nuts This variety of nut is now widely available at most grocery stores.
-They are rich in taste and high in fat, so they create a super smooth sauce.
+Pine nuts, also called piñón (Spanish: [piˈɲon]), pinoli (Italian: [piˈnɔːli]), or pignoli, are rich in taste and high in fat, so they create a super smooth sauce.
 Moreover, they are even better when they are lightly toasted.
 More details below.
 You can also use other nut varieties.
-Be creative; try walnuts, raw almonds, pecans or pepitas.
+Be creative; try walnuts, raw almonds, pecans, or pepitas.

 Fresh Whole Garlic Cloves Be sure to buy the fresh garlic bulbs for this.
 You do not need to mince ahead of time because your food processor will do all the work for you.
 Superfast whiplash.

-Extra Virgin Olive Oil Be sure to use a good-quality oil to give your basil pesto the best flavor.
+Extra Virgin Olive Oil Use a good-quality oil to make yours the best basil pesto recipe EVA!

 Salt and Black Pepper Taste as you season to get it just right for you.
 Don’t be shy about seasoning your pesto with lots of S and P.